mul14/laravel-bank-statements/README.md

 Each statement data will be having a unique ID when stored in table, to make sure does not re-created.
 Regarding **BCA** statement data, the date will be updated if found in your next collecting process.
 You can find the data used to create the unique ID in each collector class.

-Don't login to e-banking websites manually if you going to use the collector process.
+Don't login to e-banking websites manually at the same time with the collector process.
 All e-banking websites does not allow multiple login attempt.

 Make sure the user ID and password provided are correct, because all e-banking websites will block your account if failed three times.
 If you failed twice, do a success login manually first, then try again the collector process.